Home » Nourishing Recipes » DIY - Make Your Own » Healthy Oil Free Granola Recipe: Oven or Dehydrator Method

 If you want your granola to last longer, then I would put it in the freezer, using a freezer-safe container.
 Dehydrator granola can last up to 6 months in the freezer.

-• Why is my homemade granola not crunchy?
+Why is my homemade granola not crunchy?

-Granola that is oven-baked versus using a dehydrator can sometimes turn out soft and “uncrunchy.”
-That is because of temperature.
+Most often, it is because of the temperature.
 Unlike food dehydrators, oven temperatures are hard to get low enough to cook the granola for hours on end without burning it.

 It is best to add the dried fruit after the granola has been fully baked, especially if you are using a regular oven versus a food dehydrator.

-• Is it cheaper to make homemade granola?
+Is it cheaper to make homemade granola?

-Yes, it is absolutely cheaper to make homemade granola.
 In a grocery store or supermarket, you are paying for packaging, shelf space, and everything else.
-Plus the ingredients in boxed granola more often than not are of poor quality.
+Plus, the ingredients in boxed granola are often of poor quality.

 VIDEO: Step-By-Step Instructions On How To Make This Raw Dehydrator Granola Recipe